- 1. Staying among the Marvellous Melbourne splendour of the Windsor Hotel

 Melbourne, 1880: 'The richest city in the world.'

-From Odyssey Traveller this small group with like minded people in a small group of of up to 15 people.
-Based in we enjoy a collection to explore 's history with your and knowledgeable local guide via the labyrinth of the that are a collection of parallel streets to the main thoroughfares and how these stories come to life on your . of is offered to mature and senior travellers interested in spending a week on a
+From Odyssey Traveller this small group tour of Melbourne is offered to mature and senior travellers interested in spending a week on a Melbourne city tour with like minded people in a small group of of up to 15 people.
+Based in Melbourne's CBD we enjoy a day trip collection to explore Melbourne's history with your tour guide and knowledgeable local guide via the labyrinth of the laneway that are a collection of parallel streets to the main city thoroughfares and how these stories come to life on your Melbourne tour.

 This, like all Odyssey Traveller small group tours is limited to 15 people.

-When the British journalist George Augustus Sala visited in 1885, he gave it a moniker that stuck: 'Marvellous ' .
-The was in the midst of an almost four-decade long golden era.
-In the 1850s, had seen phenomenal growth thanks to the Victorian gold rush.
+When the British journalist George Augustus Sala visited Melbourne in 1885, he gave it a moniker that stuck: 'Marvellous Melbourne' .
+The city was in the midst of an almost four-decade long golden era.
+In the 1850s, Melbourne had seen phenomenal growth thanks to the Victorian gold rush.
 The boom continued with the land and property boom of the 1880s.
-At one point, was the second biggest in the British Empire, after London, and in 1880, was proclaimed 'The richest in the world'.
+At one point, Melbourne was the second biggest city in the British Empire, after London, and in 1880, Melbourne was proclaimed 'The richest city in the world'.

-The remnants of 's golden age define the today.
-Unlike the heritage areas of Sydney (such as the Rocks), which generally date back to the Georgian era, Victorian defines the look and feel of the today.
-Great buildings, arcades and residences of later Victorian solidity and grace can be seen everywhere within the great 'square mile' of 's tram circuit.
-Walking through the ornate Block Arcade, or looking up at the grand Parliament House, it's easy to imagine yourself among the elegance and bustle of boom town .
+The remnants of Melbourne's golden age define the city today.
+Unlike the heritage areas of Sydney (such as the Rocks), which generally date back to the Georgian era, Victorian Melbourne defines the look and feel of the city today.
+Great buildings, arcades and residences of later Victorian solidity and grace can be seen everywhere within the great 'square mile' of Melbourne's city tram circuit.
+Walking through the ornate Block Arcade, or looking up at the grand Parliament House, it's easy to imagine yourself among the elegance and bustle of boom town Melbourne.

-of , you will enjoy five days of a mixture of presentations, discussions or a guest speaker each morning, to prepare us for a of visiting important and iconic venues in the development of Marvellous .
+On this small group tour of Melbourne, you will enjoy five days of a mixture of presentations, discussions or a guest speaker each morning, to prepare us for a day of visiting important and iconic venues in the development of Marvellous Melbourne.

-An Odyssey Traveller is a designed by the operator especially for seniors, for mature travellers who want an in-depth and authentic experience of their chosen destination when taking an vacation.
-Since 1983, we have specialised in bringing Australian travellers to the world: now, our goal is to enable you to rediscover your own country on a full of 's CBD each for a week to ensure all the sights are seen.
-You may choose to extend your holiday with visits from to the and or further on along on to and Warrnambool.
+An Odyssey Traveller tour is a small group tour designed by the tour operator especially for seniors, for mature travellers who want an in-depth and authentic experience of their chosen destination when taking an Australia vacation.
+Since 1983, we have specialised in bringing Australian travellers to the world: now, our goal is to enable you to rediscover your own country on a full day guided tour of Melbourne 's CBD each day for a week to ensure all the sights are seen.
+You may choose to extend your holiday with visits from Melbourne to the Yarra valley and Bellarine wine tour or further on along on Great ocean road tour to Apollo Bay and Warrnambool.

 Historic tours of Melbourne:

-Though a penal station had been established at Sullivan Bay (near the present-.
+Though a penal station had been established at Sullivan Bay (near the present-day beach suburb of Sorrento) in 1803, European settlement of Melbourne began in earnest in 1835, when John Batman, a grazier from Van Diemen's Land, claimed to have broken a contract with the local Kulin people, granting him hectares of land near the Yarra River.
 Rather suspiciously, Batman had been accompanied by a group of Aboriginal people from Sydney - who couldn't speak a word of the local language - and the contract appeared to have been signed several times by the same man, 'Jaga Jaga', possibly one of the Aboriginal people brought from Sydney.
-Despite its exploitative nature, Batman's contract was the only attempt in history to engage Aboriginal people in a transaction or treaty, rather than claim land outright. beach suburb of Sorrento) in 1803, European settlement of began in earnest in 1835, when John Batman, a grazier from Van Diemen's Land, claimed to have broken a contract with the local Kulin people, granting him hectares of land near the
+Despite its exploitative nature, Batman's contract was the only attempt in Australian history to engage Aboriginal people in a transaction or treaty, rather than claim land outright.

-Two months afterwards, a party led by a publican from Launceston, John Pascoe Fawkner, settled on the banks of the .
+Two months afterwards, a party led by a publican from Launceston, John Pascoe Fawkner, settled on the banks of the Yarra River.
 Batman and Fawkner soon engaged in a ruthless bidding wars over the allotment of new land in the colony.
-Though Batman arrived first, Fawkner is widely regarded as the founder of , as he lived to shape the 's early history as a hotel owner, newspaper man, and politician.
+Though Batman arrived first, Fawkner is widely regarded as the founder of Melbourne, as he lived to shape the city's early history as a hotel owner, newspaper man, and politician.
 Batman, in contrast, died of syphilis in financial disarray, at the age of 38 in 1839.

-The discovery of gold near in August 1851, followed by discoveries near Castlemaine (September 1851) and Bendigo (October 1851) transformed .
-In an increasingly interconnected world, news of the find spread around the globe, and immigrants descended on from Ireland, China, Germany, the United States and Great Britain, looking to make rich on the goldfields.
+The discovery of gold near Ballarat in August 1851, followed by discoveries near Castlemaine (September 1851) and Bendigo (October 1851) transformed Victoria.
+In an increasingly interconnected world, news of the find spread around the globe, and immigrants descended on Victoria from Ireland, China, Germany, the United States and Great Britain, looking to make rich on the goldfields.

-Thanks to its central position in was able to capture the increased trade stimulated by the Gold Rush.
-The 's population reached 80,000 in 1854 and 140,000 by 1861.
-Wealth from the goldfields and rapid population growth spurred a boom in building, with the Treasury Building, the State Library, Town Hall, and key parts of the University of all built during the 1850s and 1860s.
-Such was the phenomenal growth and impact of the period, that it took only 10 months in 1856 for the parliament to be planned and built, a three-storey bluestone structure of monumental proportions. and port facilities,
+Thanks to its central position in Victoria and port facilities, Melbourne city was able to capture the increased trade stimulated by the Gold Rush.
+The city's population reached 80,000 in 1854 and 140,000 by 1861.
+Wealth from the goldfields and rapid population growth spurred a boom in building, with the Treasury Building, the State Library, Melbourne Town Hall, and key parts of the University of Melbourne all built during the 1850s and 1860s.
+Such was the phenomenal growth and impact of the period, that it took only 10 months in 1856 for the parliament to be planned and built, a three-storey bluestone structure of monumental proportions.

-The Gold Rushes transformed .
+The Gold Rushes transformed Australia.
 Between 1851 and 1871, the colony's population quadrupled, rising from 430,000 people to 1.7 million.
-Migrants from around the world brought new democratic ideas to , which culminated in the Eureka Stockade of 1854.
-Soon afterwards, public opinion brought about a number of social experiments, including universal (male) suffrage, the secret ballot, and the eight hour .
-From a remote penal colony, became a prosperous society, with a standard of living that was the envy of the world.
+Migrants from around the world brought new democratic ideas to Australia, which culminated in the Eureka Stockade of 1854.
+Soon afterwards, public opinion brought about a number of social experiments, including universal (male) suffrage, the secret ballot, and the eight hour day.
+From a remote penal colony, Australia became a prosperous society, with a standard of living that was the envy of the world.

-'s wealth shaped the history of more broadly.
-The state was able to fund the expedition of Burke and Wills , who were the first to cross expedition was a tragic failure, the rescue missions that followed out of in their wake opened much of interior to European settlement. from north to south, over land.
-While Burke and Wills's
+Victoria's wealth shaped the history of Australia more broadly.
+The state was able to fund the expedition of Burke and Wills , who were the first to cross Australia from north to south, over land.
+While Burke and Wills's Australian outback expedition was a tragic failure, the rescue missions that followed out of Melbourne city in their wake opened much of interior Australia to European settlement.

-would reach the pinnacle of its wealth and prestige in the 1880s.
-It had overtaken Sydney as 's most populous in 1865; in the 1880s, with a population of 445,000, it was the second largest in the British Empire, and bigger than most of Europe's capitals.
+Melbourne's CBD would reach the pinnacle of its wealth and prestige in the 1880s.
+It had overtaken Sydney as Australia's most populous city in 1865; in the 1880s, with a population of 445,000, it was the second largest city in the British Empire, and bigger than most of Europe's capitals.

-The 1880s also saw become host to the first telephone exchange in , and saw the beginnings of the iconic tramway network.
+The 1880s also saw Melbourne become host to the first telephone exchange in Australia, and saw the beginnings of the iconic tramway network.
 The first tram track operated along Flinders Street to Richmond in 1885.
-Within five years, over 65 kilometres of tram tracks were linking and the inner suburbs, with driving power for underground cables coming from engine-houses along each route.
+Within five years, over 65 kilometres of tram tracks were linking Melbourne's CBD and the inner suburbs, with driving power for underground cables coming from engine-houses along each route.
 By 1916, the trams carried more than a hundred million passengers each year.
-Unlike most cities world wide (including the other capitals) did not dismantle its tram system in the post-World War II era, and the historic trams remain an important way of getting around the .
+Unlike most cities world wide (including the other Australian capitals) Melbourne did not dismantle its tram system in the post-World War II era, and the historic trams remain an important way of getting around the city.

-Culturally, 'Marvellous ' was far more active and sophisticated than its rival, Sydney.
-European musicians visited the regularly, many drawn for the 1880 and 1888 exhibitions.
-In the 1880s, was the home of 's impressionist movement, the Heidelberg School, who drew inspiration from life and the coast and countryside surrounding - easily accessible through the suburban rail network - to develop a uniquely form of art.
+Culturally, 'Marvellous Melbourne' was far more active and sophisticated than its rival, Sydney.
+European musicians visited the city regularly, many drawn for the 1880 and 1888 exhibitions.
+In the 1880s, Melbourne was the home of Australia's impressionist movement, the Heidelberg School, who drew inspiration from city life and the coast and countryside surrounding Melbourne - easily accessible through the suburban rail network - to develop a uniquely Australian form of art.

 Sadly, the Golden Age could not last forever.
-In 1891, the property bubble crashed, and was plunged into its worst depression yet.
-The depression transformed the .
-Though statistics are unreliable, unemployment was likely around 20%, and one in ten families had their property foreclosed upon. 's population remained stagnant, and by 1905, Sydney had once again overtaken it as 's biggest .
+In 1891, the property bubble crashed, and Melbourne was plunged into its worst depression yet.
+The depression transformed the city.
+Though statistics are unreliable, unemployment was likely around 20%, and one in ten families had their property foreclosed upon.
+Melbourne's population remained stagnant, and by 1905, Sydney had once again overtaken it as Australia's biggest city.

 Tour Melbourne with Odyssey Traveller: